Type 3C diabetes (secondary diabetes)

 Treatment and management

-Management of type 3c diabetes partly depends on the level of damage to the pancreas and the cause of the damage.
-Type 3c diabetes can be managed with insulin injections or sometimes oral medications/tablets.
+Management of Type 3c Diabetes partly depends on the level of damage to the pancreas and the cause of the damage.
+Type 3c Diabetes can be managed with insulin injections or sometimes oral medications/tablets.
 If you require insulin injections, your diabetes team will go through all the relevant information with you, and you will receive regular check-ups.

 It is also likely that your healthcare team will also discuss any dietary or lifestyle changes you might need to make; this may include treatment to help with digesting food.